 - salt and freshly ground black pepper

-- Heat a skillet over medium heat until hot.
-Add oil and tilt to coat pan.
+- When hash is ready to serve, heat a skillet over medium heat until hot.
+Add olive oil and tilt to coat pan.
 When the oil shimmers, carefully add the eggs.
 Fry eggs to desired doneness.

-- Divide crispy sweet potatoes between two plates.
-Top each serving with half of Brussels sprouts mixture and a fried egg.
+- Divide sweet potato hash between four plates.
+Top each with a fried egg.
 Serve.